‘Justice League’ Trailer: What Can We Expect From This New DC Comic Movie?

 The new Justice League trailer dropped yesterday, and as noted by Comic Book, many reviewers are singing its praises.
 After the disappointment of Zack Snyder’s Batman V Superman and the somewhat indifferent reaction to Suicide Squad, Warner Bros. is hoping for a lot more from its next Zack Snyder outing.
 So while it’s encouraging that the new trailer looks great, it’s a bit disturbing when we remember that the trailers for Batman V Superman and Suicide Squad looked awesome too.

 So just what can we expect from the new Justice League movie?
 Well, the trailer itself suggests there’s a lot more action and a lot less introspection and brooding.
 There is also more humor in this film than there was in the battle between Batman and Superman.
-No, it’s not going to be Guardians of the Galaxy funny, but at least it won’t be grim is death.
+No, it’s not going to be Guardians of the Galaxy funny, but at least it won’t be grim as death.

 #JusticeLeague goggles